gnu-mcu-eclipse/gnu-mcu-eclipse.github.io-source/pages/developer/publish-procedure.md

 logout
 ```

+Do not close the terminal before copy/paste the list to the ChangeLog page!.

 ## Install on a separate Eclipse

 Test if the new build can be used as an update site, by installing from `updates-test` on a separate Eclipse (not the one used for development).